Curly (scout): Life

 Ashishishe was born in approximately 1856 in Montana Territory, the son of Strong Bear (Inside the Mouth) and Strikes By the Side of the Water.
 His name, variously rendered as Ashishishe, Shishi'esh, etc., has been said to literally mean "the crow", however, this may be a misunderstanding as the Crow word for "crow" is "áalihte".
 Ashishishe may be a transliteration of the word "shísshia", which means "curly".
 His death record lists his name as being "Bull Half White (Curly)".
 He resided on the Crow Reservation in the vicinity of Pryor Creek, and married Bird Woman.
 He enlisted in the U.S. Army as an Indian scout on April 10, 1876.
-He served with the 7th Cavalry Regiment under George Armstrong Custer, and was with them at the Battle of Little Bighorn in June of that year, along with five other Crow warrior/scouts: White Man Runs Him, Goes Ahead, Hairy Moccasin, his cousin White Swan, and Half Yellow Face, the leader of the scouts.
+He served with the 7th Cavalry Regiment under George Armstrong Custer, and was with them at the Battle of the Little Bighorn in June of that year, along with five other Crow warrior/scouts: White Man Runs Him, Goes Ahead, Hairy Moccasin, his cousin White Swan, and Half Yellow Face, the leader of the scouts.
 Custer had divided his force into four separate detachments, keeping a total of 210 men with him.
 Half Yellow Face and White Swan fought alongside the soldiers of Reno's detachment, and White Swan was severely wounded.
 Curly, Hairy Moccasin, Goes Ahead and White Man Runs Him went with Custer's detachment, but did not actively participate in the battle; they later reported they were ordered away before the intense fighting began.
 Curly separated from White Man Runs Him, Hairy Moccasin, and Goes Ahead, and he watched the battle between the Sioux/Cheyenne forces and Custer's detachment from a distance.
 Seeing the complete extermination of Custer's detachment, he rode off to report the news.